ncarr6/expense_tracking_app/README.md

 Hey!
-This is my expense tracking app.
+This is my spending tracking app.

 I've been tracking every. single. transaction.
 I've made for over seven years now.
 I started tracking on my iPhone notes app, then moved to Excel, then moved to a point-and-click app I made that only has 5MB of free storage.
 I'd like more storage, and honestly I do not like the design choices I made many years ago with the point-and-click app, so I'm making this app to have full control over how I track, visualize, and analyze my spending.